-Loading: Aberdeen, 16 April Half Landing: Galway, 2 May (provisional) Unloading: Aberdeen, 11 May
+Loading: Aberdeen, 15 April 2013

+Half Landing: Killybegs/Galway, (provisional)

+Unloading: Aberdeen, 8 May 2013

-In setting the cruise programme and specific objectives, etc the Scientist-in-Charge needs to be aware of the restrictions on working hours and the need to build in adequate rest days and rest breaks as set out in Marine Scotland's Working Time Policy (Lab Notice 34/03).
-In addition, the Scientist-in-Charge must formally review the risk assessments for the cruise with staff on-board before work is commenced.
+In setting the survey programme and specific objectives, etc the Scientist-in-Charge needs to be aware of the restrictions on working hours and the need to build in adequate rest days and rest breaks as set out in Marine Scotland's Working Time Policy (Lab Notice 34/03).
+In addition, the Scientist-in-Charge must formally review the risk assessments for the survey with staff on-board before work is commenced.

-In the interest of efficient data management it is now mandatory to return the Cruise Report, to I Gibb and the Cruise Summary Report (old ROSCOP form) to M Geldart, within four weeks of a cruise ending.
-In the case of the Cruise Summary Report a nil return is required, if appropriate.
+In the interest of efficient data management it is now mandatory to return the Survey Report, to I Gibb and the Survey Summary Report (old ROSCOP form) to M Geldart, within four weeks of a survey ending.
+In the case of the Survey Summary Report a nil return is required, if appropriate.